CoinEx (CET) Price: Price Index and Live Chart | The Block

-CoinEx (CET) currently has a price of $0.032 and is down -0.29% over the last 24 hours.
-The cryptocurrency is ranked 341 with a market cap of $93.1M.
-Over the last 24 hours, it saw $78.6K of trading volume.
+CoinEx (CET) currently has a price of £0.025 and is up 0.24% over the last 24 hours.
+The cryptocurrency is ranked 342 with a market cap of £73.8M.
+Over the last 24 hours, it saw £62.2K of trading volume.
 The token has a circulating supply of 3B tokens out of a total supply of 201.1M tokens.

 CoinEx Token (CET) is the native cryptocurrency used on the CoinEx exchange.
 CoinEx is a cryptocurrency exchange platform.